oscarkremer/pymentor/README.md

 Mentor is a Python library to implement a computational model of the Mentor Didactic Robotic Arm.
 This model was first published in the work *A Genetic Approach for Trajectory Optimization Applied to a Didactic Robot*.
 The library includes:

-* Direct kinematics based on Denavit-Hartenberg parameters, were variables represented in the cartesian coordinate space are transformed to joint space.
+* Direct kinematics based on Denavit-Hartenberg parameters, where variables represented in the cartesian coordinate space are transformed to joint space.
 * Inverse kinematics to encounter joint angles based on position and orientation matrix.
 * Exception and error treatment in case of impossible position/orientation pairs.
 * Method to deal with alpha, beta and gamma angles to encounter orientation 3x3 matrix based on XYZ angles.